RaihanSharif/Cyber_Security_base_2025_project1/README.md

 As per express recommendation, developers should use a suitable session storage library.
 See below one example with `connect-pg-simple`, which stores session data in a postgres database.

 <https://github.com/RaihanSharif/Cyber_Security_base_2025_project1/blob/ac0608d4f1745a9a05558d0a938372693709fd9c/app.js#L22>
 In this example the session is also configured to be more secure.

-* `secure` - Ensures that the browser only sends cookies over HTTPS
+-   `secure` - Ensures that the browser only sends cookies over HTTPS
-* `httpOnly` - Ensure the cookie is sent only over HTTP(S), no client JavaScript, which protects against cross-site scripting.
+-   `httpOnly` - Ensure the cookie is sent only over HTTP(S), no client JavaScript, which protects against cross-site scripting.
-* `maxAge` - Ensure that the cookie expires after some time.
+-   `maxAge` - Ensure that the cookie expires after some time.

 ### A09 Security Logging and Monitoring Failures

+Logging key security event is vital to ensuring accountability.
+Meaning that in the event of a secuirty breach the security team is able to properly trace the source the breach, for example security misconfiguration.
+Logging is also important to be able to quickly see and respond to attacks.
+E.g. if a large number of login attempts are made in a short time, it should be logged so that appropriate action can be taken.